jindasy/Megaholic/README.md

 - 1-Player mode: Play on your own to get the highest score
 - 2-Player mode: Have fun with your friends on the same computer to beat each other

-You can choose to jump over or slide under the obstacle.
+While the Megaman is running, you can choose to jump over or slide under the obstacles.
 - 1-Player mode: Press UP Key to jump and DOWN key to slide
 - 2-Player mode:
   - Press UP Key to jump and DOWN key to slide for Player 1 (at the bottom)
-  - Press W Key to jump and S key to slide for Player 1 (at the top)
+  - Press W Key to jump and S key to slide for Player 2 (at the top)

 ```
 There's only one rule.
 Don't collide with the obstacles!!!